-Online Purchase Scams: What to Do If Your Orders Do Not Arrive
+Online Scams: What to Do If Your Purchases Don’t Arrive

 Imagine this scenario.
 You are perusing an online shopping portal when an expensive bag catches your eye.
 You know for a fact that the bag is a limited edition model and is sold out everywhere in retail shops.
 Ecstatic with your find, you place an order and eagerly await your package.
 Unfortunately, after weeks of waiting, the bag does not arrive.
 You proceed to send the vendor multiple angry emails demanding a refund but your emails are simply ignored.

 Challenges You May Encounter

 With online shopping becoming increasingly commonplace, it is no surprise if an online shopper has found himself in a similar situation.
 Typically, a buyer’s first instinct would be to attempt to get a refund from the vendor.
 However, as a buyer, getting your money back from errant vendors is not without its challenges.
 Perhaps you might:

 - Report the incident to the police, or

 - Contemplate bringing a lawsuit against the vendor.

 Although a course of action buyers often take is to report the incident to the police, it is quite unlikely that the police would be able to help you to recover your money even if a criminal offence is disclosed.